SalK91/convex_optimization/docs/convex/17_kkt.md

 - Moving opposite the gradient decreases $f$.
 - If the gradient is Lipschitz continuous and the step size is small enough ($\alpha_k \le 1/L$), then gradient descent converges to a global minimizer.
 - If $f$ is *strongly convex*, the minimizer is unique and convergence is faster (linear rate with an appropriate step size).

-In machine learning, this is the foundation of back-propagation and weight training: each update follows the negative gradient of the loss.

 ## Equality-Constrained Problems and Lagrange Multipliers